jayrbolton/wot-serialize/README.md

 `callback` receives an `err` as the first parameter, which will be null if there's no error.

-secret keys are saved to disk encrypted
+Only the locked versions of the stamp and key are saved to the disk.

 ```js
 ident.createUser(pass, {name: 'pb'}, function (err, user) {